hsinyenwu/Circadian_timeseries/README.md

 **D. RNA-seq exp**: Total RNA from seedlings collected at different time points was isolated using the RNeasy Plant Mini Kit (Qiagen) and treated with the Turbo DNA-free Kit (Invitrogen) following the manufacturer's instructions.
 Library preparation and strand-specific paired-end sequencing (2 × 150 bp) on a HiSeq 4000 platform (Illumina) were performed by Novogene.

 ### Procedures:
 1. Download the data
 2. Remove adaptor
 3. Map reads to transcriptome with Kallisto
 4. Use the TPM value from Kallisto for running [JTK cycle](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3119870/)
 5. Write a R Shiny app for presenting the result
+6. Create a GitHub page